How to write a grant report for the newsletter

 Grant recipient on their field-based research project (for Heredity Fieldwork Grant)

-Any graphs/figures resulting from research project (for Summer Studentship Grant)
+Any graphs/figures resulting from research project (for Summer Studentship Grant, make sure to include the figure number on the image itself)

 Photographs of events or of materials produced (Public Engagement Grant)